Diocesan School for Girls, Auckland: Technology

 The school opened a $4 million science block in 1999.
 During that year a pilot system to supply all students with notebooks was run with two year-8 classes.
 By November 1999 the school had three IT staff, supporting 469 PCs (150 of which were notebooks), 110 printers, and 6 file servers.
-The school introduced electronic whiteboards in 2005 that allow students to download classnotes directly to their notebooks.
+The school introduced electronic whiteboards in 2005 that allow students to download class notes directly to their notebooks.
 In 2006, it ranked as the 96th largest IT organisation in New Zealand, with a staff of eight supporting 300 PCs and 1,170 notebooks. in 2012 the school officially opened a new water-based sports turf and underground car park.
 The sports turf is identical in likeness to the one in London built for the 2012 London olympics.

 Headmistresses and principals

 Since the school was established, there have been 11 headmistresses or principals.